Creating your own effects#

 They are hard to maintain and re-use

-To allow for more complexe and reusable clip modifications, we can create our own custom effects, that we will later apply with with_effects()
+To allow for more complex and reusable clip modifications, we can create our own custom effects, that we will later apply with with_effects()

 .